 Burnout can significantly impact a person’s mental health and emotional well-being, as it can give rise to depression, anxiety, and lowered self-esteem.
 A person experiencing burnout is often very hard on themselves, leading to self-deprecating behaviors and a lack of confidence.
 Burnout can result in a sense of detachment and feelings of inadequacy and ineffectiveness.
 In essence, the person is at a standstill, as their vehicle has simply run out of gas.
 They cannot move forward until filling up somehow.

 Burnout is often experienced by type A personalities and high achievers.
 These individuals keep striving for perfection, often compromising and sacrificing themselves without realizing the heavy personal costs.
 Individuals can often experience burnout at work, especially if they work excessive hours, take on too much work, or put intense pressure on themselves.

-Burnout does not happen overnight and usually develops over a period of time.
+This does not happen overnight and usually develops over a period of time.
 Burnout is the culmination of stress over a long period and can almost be surprising when it occurs.
 A person becomes accustomed and immune to the high stress levels, until they can no longer handle it.
 Our bodies often try to give us warnings that we most likely ignore, until we can no longer ignore them.
-Burnout prevents us from moving forward, on personal, academic, social, and occupational levels.
+Burnout prevents us from moving forward in life and advancing our careers, relationships and health.